Kham Ouane Boupha: Political career

-On 9 April 1974 Kham Ouane Boupha was named as Deputy Minister of Defense in the newly formed Provisional Government of National Union.
-In accordance with the new government's directives, U.S. personnel was drawn down to a 45-person Defense Attaché Office supplying the Royal Lao Army.
-On 15 February 1975, Kham Ouane demanded that the DAO channel aid to the PGNU so it could also be distributed to the Pathet Lao.
-On 12 May 1975 he became the Defense Minister, succeeding to the post upon the resignation of four right-wing ministers.
-As Deputy Minister, he had been deprived of power over Royalist forces.
+On April 9, 1974, Kham Ouane Boupha was named Deputy Minister of Defense in the newly formed Provisional Government of the National Union.
+In accordance with the new government's directives, U.S. personnel were drawn down to a 45-person Defense Attaché Office supplying the Royal Lao Army.
+On February 15, 1975, Kham Ouane demanded that the DAO channel aid to the PGNU so it could also be distributed to the Pathet Lao.
+On May 12, 1975 he became Defense Minister, succeeding to the post upon the resignation of four right-wing ministers.
+As Deputy Minister, he had been deprived of power over royalist forces.
 As Minister, he promptly halted Royalist troop movements as part of ending the Laotian Civil War and required them to pledge loyalty to the PGNU.

 Kham Ouane Boupha would spend many years of service in the government of the Lao People's Democratic Republic.
 He was named Minister of Defense in 1992.
-However, he was acting as the Minister for Justice on 2 November 1996, when he promulgated Water Resources Law 005.
+However, he was acting as the Minister for Justice on November 2, 1996, when he promulgated Water Resources Law 005.
 He was reappointed as Minister of Defense in 1998.
 On 17–18 June 2002, he attended an ASEAN conference in Bangkok as Minister of Justice.
 On 29 November 2004, he was still representing Laos internationally as Minister of Justice, as he signed a treaty that day.
 Kham Ouane Boupha gave up serving in the Lao cabinet in 2006, but remained a Minister in the Office of the Prime Minister.

 A 1 July 2010 report of That Luang Marsh in Vientiane being preserved instead of developed by Chinese into a model city quoted Kham Ouane as saying the marsh was now an environmentally protected area.
-He was serving in charge of land management.
+He was in charge of land management.

-On 3 December 2012, the Bureau of Human Resource of the Lao People's Revolutionary Party rewarded Kham Ouane Boupha's service with a housing award of 400 million kips.
+On December 3, 2012, the Bureau of Human Resources of the Lao People's Revolutionary Party rewarded Kham Ouane Boupha's service with a housing award of 400 million kips.